vmware-archive/kubeless/README.md

 `kubeless` is a proof of concept to develop a serverless framework for Kubernetes.

-There are other solutions, like [fission](http://fission.io) form Platform9, [funktion](https://github.com/fabric8io/funktion) from Fabric8.
+There are other solutions, like [fission](http://fission.io) from Platform9, [funktion](https://github.com/fabric8io/funktion) from Fabric8.
 There is also an incubating project at the ASF: [OpenWhisk](https://github.com/openwhisk/openwhisk).

 Kubeless stands out as we use a ThirdPartyResource to be able to create functions as custom resources.
 We then run an in-cluster controller that watches these custom resources and launches _runtimes_ on-demand.
 These runtimes, dynamically inject the functions and make them available over HTTP or via a PubSub mechanism.